python/typing/docs/spec/concepts.rst

 ------------------------------------------

 Consistent subtyping defines "assignability" for Python.
-An expression can be assigned to a variable (including passed as a parameter, and also returned from a function) if it is a consistent subtype of the variable's type annotation (respectively, parameter's type annotation or return type annotation).
+An expression can be assigned to a variable (including passed as a parameter or returned from a function) if it is a consistent subtype of the variable's type annotation (respectively, parameter's type annotation or return type annotation).

 We can say that a type ``A`` is "assignable to" a type ``B`` if ``A`` is a